Cidaas/terraform-provider-cidaas/README.md

 # cidaas_custom_provider (Resource)

-This example demonstrates the configuration of a custom provider resource for interacting with Cidaas.
+This example demonstrates the configuration of a custom provider resource for interacting with cidaas.

  Ensure that the below scopes are assigned to the client with the specified `client_id`:
 * cidaas:providers_read